Trap 3: Defense Attorney Can Argue Doctor Does Not Have TBI Experience

 In rural areas of Michigan, it is not uncommon that TBI from car and truck accidents may be a small percentage of a neurological practice.

-Michigan Auto Law partner Steven Gursten is a member of the American Association for Justice Traumatic Brain Injury Group and lectures on traumatic brain injuries throughout the country.
-If you are an attorney and would like to refer a TBI case, please contact Michigan Auto Law.
+Michigan Auto Law attorney and principal Steven Gursten is President of the American Association for Justice’s Traumatic Brain Injury Group and lectures on traumatic brain injuries throughout the country.
+If you are an attorney and would like to refer a TBI case, please contact Michigan Auto Law at (800) 777-0028.